sarveshveer12345-maker/marketing-finance-performance-analysis/README.md

 ## Executive Summary

-This project analyzes marketing campaign performance alongside financial outcomes to evaluate not just revenue generation, but whether marketing investments translate into profitable growth.
+This project analyzes marketing campaign performance alongside financial outcomes to evaluate not just revenue generation, but whether marketing investments translate into profitable growth using metrics such as ROAS and profit margin.

 The analysis reveals that while certain channels such as Instagram Ads and retargeting campaigns drive a significant share of revenue, profitability is influenced by multiple factors including marketing costs, discounting strategies, and product-level margins.